 11. Cover chimneys and vents with flame-retardant mesh, available for a few dollars from hardware or home improvement stores.

 12. Windows should be double-paned or tempered glass, if possible.
 Such models resist cracking, which could allow embers and flames into your home.
-Wood frame windows are also more vulnerable to fire, but replacing them can be pricey.
-Remodeling magazine’s 2013 Cost vs. Value Report estimates the national average cost of replacing 10 average wood-frame windows with their vinyl equivalents at $9,770, though the survey says the project could recoup more than 71% of the cost on resale.
+Wood frame windows are also more vulnerable to fire, but replacing them with vinyl can be pricey.
+The “2015 Remodeling Impact Report” from the NATIONAL ASSOCIATION OF REALTORS® estimates the national median cost of replacing all wood windows on an average 2,450-square-foot house with their vinyl equivalents at $15,000, of which you’ll recover about 80% of that cost at resale.